httpwg/http-extensions/draft-ietf-httpbis-layered-cookies.md

 Many thanks to Adam Barth for laying the groundwork for a modern cookie specification with RFC 6265.

 And thanks to John Wilander, Lily Chen, Mike West, Steven Bingler, and Steven Englehardt for improving upon that work in subsequent drafts.

+Further thanks goes to Dylan Cutler and Yoav Weiss (in alphabetical order) for their substantial contributions to this document.